At Grange we actively promote pupil leadership opportunities, enabling pupils to develop valuable communication, organisation and debating skills.

-We see our Pupil Parliament as a way of developing the pupil body whilst understanding the British Value of democracy.
+We see our School Parliament as a way of developing the pupil body whilst understanding the British Value of democracy.

-Pupil surveys on a variety of topics such as internet safety, feeling safe (safeguarding), pre and post intervention to mention a few are administered throughout the year.
+Pupil surveys on a variety of topics such as internet safety, feeling safe (safeguarding), pre and post intervention, to mention a few, are administered throughout the year.

 Results are analysed to inform school development.

 Every second week pupils deliver an assembly to the rest of the school on UNICEF articles.
 Follow up work is done in classes.

 Pupils are encouraged to share their thoughts and feelings and choose a named adult as their ‘go to’ person – these posters are displayed in all classes.

 Pupils are also reminded that all adults are there for them to talk to.

 Assemblies, PSE, RSE and throughout lessons pupils are encouraged to voice their opinions and share their thoughts.

 Resources are carefully differentiated so that pupils are able to access information.
 This may be done through picture symbols or a similar process.